Music is a fabulous teaching tool and a source of joy for kids and families. Singing with your child builds:

 - Literacy: Alphabet and number songs help children remember letter and number sequences.

 - Rhymes and Prediction: As children sing, they learn about rhymes.
 Rhymes can help them learn to predict things… “if this line ends with star, the next line must be the one that ends with are.”

-- Predictability and Cause & Effect: When you sing the same song to your child over and over, they learn to expect what is coming next… “After mom says ‘with a one step, and a two step’ she’s gong to tickle me!”
+- Predictability and Cause & Effect: When you sing the same song to your baby or child over and over, they learn to expect what is coming next… “After mom says ‘with a one step, and a two step’ she’s gong to tickle me!”

 - Tradition: Music is a unique and powerful way for children to connect to their roots.
-An African-American spiritual, a Yiddish or Irish lullaby, a Mexican folk song…all introduce a child to the family’s heritage in a way that goes beyond words or pictures.
+An African-American spiritual, a Yiddish or Irish lullaby, a Mexican folk song… all introduce a child to the family’s heritage in a way that goes beyond words or pictures.